 This piece originally appeared in the Strand Magazine's Autumn 2019 Edition

 While fashion is a mirror of the current affairs, political references are often employed by the industry as marketing tools rather than as instruments of change.
 Yet, Kultrab (an abbreviated portmanteau of kulturnaya rabota—'cultural work'), a Russian oppositional brand, carries a heavy burden of merging fashion and politics to highlight the barbarous political problems, give a voice to liberators and achieve positive outcomes through culture.
-It is hard to restrict Kultrab to the term ‘fashion brand' since its creators, Alina Muzychenko and Egor Eremeev, have built something grander—a community of activists, creators, and artists that fight for a free Russia.
+It is hard to restrict Kultrab to the term ‘fashion brand' since its creators, Alina Muzychenko and Egor Eremeev, have built something grander—a community of activists, creators, and artists that fight for Russia's freedom.
 They aim to motivate as many concerned citizens and activists as possible.
 The brand is affiliated with Mediazona, a media resource covering issues of the Russian judicial system and prosecutions.
 It has also collaborated with Pussy Riot's Nadezhda Tolokonnikova.

 Such reality does not only immortalise in stone a portrait of contemporary Russia but also reminds us that history is a cycle.
-Kultrab transformed an ordinary clothes release into a political statement by turning its campaign Sami valite—'Bug out yourself'—into a photographic protest.
+Kultrab transformed an ordinary clothes release into a political statement by turning its campaign called Sami valite into a photographic protest.
 It alluded to the Soviet Union's coup d'état of August 1991, when there was an attempt to overthrow the current government to keep the USSR in place.
 Tanks entered the Moscow streets, and the Swan Lake ballet streamed in between the breaking news (nowadays the national TV chose to be quiet about the protests or provided false information about them).
 Similarly to the last summer, back in the 20th century, the government forbade protests, rallies, and demonstrations; it also violated the freedom of the press.
 Kultrab's campaign-protest was shot on a tank in the Victory Park (dedicated to the WW2) and in front of the White House.
 It features the young generation as a reflection of the country's inner confusion and chaos.
 Excess kitsch fashion details help to depict a version of today's Swan Lake (think of the ongoing political masquerade) when freedom is far from being in excess.
 The imperative ‘Bug out yourself' conveys endless debates on one's political participation.
 This is also a direct reference to a common suggestion to leave Russia, given to people who point out the country's problems.
-In this way, Kultrab offers the ‘freedom doctors', giving such advice, to leave the homeland themselves, while Kultrab and its followers stay to continue the battle for changes.
+In this way, Kultrab offers the ‘freedom doctors', who give out such advice, to leave the homeland themselves, while Kultrab and its followers stay to continue the battle for changes.

 Check out the Kultrab's campaign to get a bitter taste of modern Russia.
 Careful, watch out for the tricolour!